ameliemaia/Forms/README.md

 ``/Users/<user>/Library/Preferences/Autodesk/maya/<version>/scripts``

 And that's it.
-The next time you launch Maya you should be able to access the Forms package and its modules.
+The next time you launch Maya you should be able to access the Forms package.

 ```
 import forms